 Vacancies in Arthritis Pain Research

 Nottingham is a centre of excellence for Musculoskeletal Theme with NIHR Biomedical Research Centre (BRC) status.
-This studentship will be based in the BRC and the student will join a vibrant, multidisciplinary team focused on furthering our understanding of inflammation, chronic pain, sleep and muscle function.
-The student will also work with staff from the Divisions of Rheumatology Orthopaedics and Dermatology and Physiology, Pharmacology and Neuroscience.
+This studentship will be based in the BRC and the student will join a vibrant, multidisciplinary team focused on furthering our understanding of knee pain and muscle function.
+The student will also work with staff from both the Divisions of Rheumatology Orthopaedics and Dermatology and Physiology, Pharmacology and Neuroscience.
 Both Divisions are well regarded internationally, produce highly cited work, and encourage continuing professional development and collaborative effort.
-To apply, students should send a CV, cover letter explaining why they would like the opportunity to study for this PhD and include a CV, an academic transcript and the names and addresses of three academic referees to firstname.lastname@example.org Closing date: 3rd December 2017.
-Further details
+Closing date NOW 16 February 2018.
+Full details and how to apply

 As a research-led institution, The University of Nottingham recognises the value and contribution of early career researchers in delivering its ambitious, high-quality research strategy.